seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 for checking your dependencies for known security vulnerabilities.
 It's a wrapper around
 [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/)
-and NIST is requiring users of its NVD (National Vulnerability Database) data to switch from using downloads to a new API that requires a free key for access.
+and NIST is requiring users of its NVD (National Vulnerability Database) to switch from using data feed downloads to a new API that requires a free key for access.
 The DependencyCheck library that `clj-watson` uses has been updated to use the new API, but it isn't backward compatible so `clj-watson` needs changes to use the new version of the library -- and to provide an easier way for users to specify their own NVD API key.

+Unfortunately, the `clj-watson` maintainer has moved on from Clojure so I've volunteered to take over maintenance of the library.
 So far I've been updating the documentation, some of the library dependencies, and adding a new, optional properties file that users can provide to override defaults, as well as a new command line option to specify that file, if you